chrisbinnie/100-per-cent-website-seo-security-performance-scores/README.md

 ### The End Is Nigh

-The journey to perfect website security, performance, and SEO scores begins with architectural decisions.
-By choosing static site hosting on AWS S3 and CloudFront, implementing comprehensive security headers through CloudFront Functions, and optimising every aspect of content delivery, you can achieve enterprise-level professional results—for monthly costs of $1-2.
+The journey to perfect website security, performance and SEO scores begins with architectural decisions.
+By choosing static site hosting on AWS S3 and CloudFront, implementing comprehensive security headers through CloudFront Functions and optimising every aspect of content delivery, you can achieve enterprise-level professional results—for monthly costs of $1-$2.

 The real-world examples presented demonstrate that these aren't theoretical ideals but practical, proven architectures delivering exceptional results in production environments.
-With total monthly costs under $2, zero dependencies to maintain, and perfect scores across all testing platforms, this approach represents the optimal balance of security, performance, cost, and maintenance overhead.
+With total monthly costs under $2, zero dependencies to maintain and perfect scores across all testing platforms, this approach represents the optimal balance of security, performance, cost and maintenance overhead.

-Whether you're building a personal portfolio, company website, or documentation platform, these principles and implementation strategies provide a roadmap to excellence.
-Start with the foundation, implement security comprehensively, optimise performance relentlessly, and maintain your infrastructure diligently.
+Whether building a personal portfolio, company website or documentation platform, these principles and implementation strategies provide a roadmap to excellence.
+Start with the foundation, implement security comprehensively, optimise performance relentlessly and maintain your infrastructure diligently.
 The result will be a website that excels in every measurable metric whilst requiring minimal ongoing attention and delivering enterprise-level performance.

 ---